Sick0M0de/artimes-hyperion/README.md

 License
 ---

 This project is licensed under the MIT License.

-Feel free to use, fork, or contribute to the madness—join the hunt!
+Feel free to use, fork, or contribute to the madness—

+join the hunt!

 *"Silence the world.
 Focus the yourself.
 Unleash your Hyperion—Dante would approve (with a stylish hair flip)!"*